in Great Neck, NY

 Treatment for a deviated septum varies depending on its severity and the symptoms it is causing.
 For most patients, this condition can be managed through decongestants and antihistamines that aim to reduce nasal congestion.
 For more severe cases, surgery may be required to correct the displacement.
 Surgery involves a procedure called septoplasty, which repositions the septum in the center of the nose.
-This procedure is often performed in conjunction with rhinoplasty, or nose-reshaping surgery, which enhances the appearance of the nose while correcting structural abnormalities.
-The results of septoplasty are permanent, but may take up to a year to become evident because the cartilage and bone of the septum tend to heal slowly.
+This procedure is often performed in conjunction with rhinoplasty or nose reshaping surgery, which enhances the appearance of the nose while correcting structural abnormalities.

 Many people experience a significant lessening of symptoms post-surgery.
 Results, however, may vary depending on the severity of the deviation.
 In some cases, the septum may gradually shift over time, and patients may require a second septoplasty to once again relieve symptoms.

 “I scheduled an appointment with Dr. Werber when I decided to do something about my Sleep Apnea.
 We setup an in home sleep study , and soon after completed, identified reasons for my issues.
 After a small procedure to fix my deviated septum and purchasing an oral appliance, I can happily say that I have not slept this well in years.
 I didn’t realize how much these issues were effecting me until they were fixed.
 Dr. Werber and his staff were great from start to finish..
 I would highly recommend Dr. Werber to anyone who is having sleep issues.”